jeftegoes/AwsOverview/Database/Amazon Aurora.md

   - [Amazon SageMaker](/Machine%20Learning/README.md) (use with any ML model).
   - [Amazon Comprehend](/Machine%20Learning/README.md) (for sentiment analysis).
 - We don't need to have ML experience.
-- **Use cases:** fraud detection, ads targeting, sentiment analysis, product recommendations.
+- **Use cases:** Fraud detection, ads targeting, sentiment analysis, product recommendations.

 # 7. Unplanned Failover